 Mike stays quiet.

 “Martinez job, Downtown.
-I was cleaning up when you just waltzed right in.
-You remember Mike?”
+I was on clean up duty when you just waltzed right in.
+You remember, Mike?”

 “Yeah,” he mumbles.
 “I remember.”